Data Science for Social Impact Summer Experience

 Partner Institutions

 We are grateful to work in partnership with a national network of colleges and universities committed to research and education in data science for social impact.
-The DSSI Summer Experience was created in 2023 in partnership with faculty from City Colleges of Chicago, California State Fresno, Howard University, Morehouse College, North Carolina State University, University of Illinois Chicago, University of Texas San Antonio, and University of Chicago Data Science Institute.
+The DSSI Summer Experience was created in 2023 in partnership with faculty from City Colleges of Chicago, California State Fresno, Howard University, Morehouse College, North Carolina State University, University of Illinois Chicago, University of Texas San Antonio, and University of Chicago.
 We are thrilled to expand this exciting network in 2025 to faculty partners at Chicago State University, Florida A&M University, Morehouse College, Prairie View A&M University, University of Puerto Rico at Rio Piedras, and Spelman College.

 Learn more about students and their research projects from the 2024 program and 2023 program.